CanadianBeaver/AwesomeGuns/README.md

 ### Contacts

 I would appreciate hearing your opinion on this.
 If you have any questions, please feel free to contact me by [public forum](https://openxcom.org/forum/index.php/topic,4823.0.html).
+Also, please review my [professional software](https://github.com/datarza?tab=repositories).

 ### License